lucasgdb/useful-dev-tools/chrome-extensions.md

 [VisBug](https://chrome.google.com/webstore/detail/visbug/cdockenadnadldjbbgcallicgledbeoc?hl=en) | Open source web design debug tools built with JavaScript: a FireBug for designers.Edit any webpage, in any state
 [Vue.js DevTools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) | Extension to add VueJs developer tools to Google chrome.
 [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=en) |Wappalyzer is a technology profiler that shows you what websites are built with.
+[WAVE Evaluation Tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) | WAVE provides visual feedback about the accessibility of your web content by injecting icons and indicators into your page.
 [Web Developer Chrome Extension](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) | A Google Chrome extension that adds a toolbar button to the browser with various web developer tools.
 [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) | Great extension for developers that allows you to inspect web fonts by just hovering on them.
 [YouTube Blocker](https://chrome.google.com/webstore/detail/youtube-blocker/oohcfepaadomnocmmkejhnfhcddpdpab) | YouTube Blocker blocks YouTube videos not in the Education, Science & Technology, or Howto & Style categories so you can focus on watching educational videos.